Samuel-2626/django-lang/article.md

 ## Internationalization vs Localization

 Internationalization and localization represent two sides to the same coin.
-Together, they allow you to deliver you web application's content to different locales:
+Together, they allow you to deliver your web application's content to different locales:

 -   Internationalization, represented by i18n (18 is the number of letters between i and n), is the processing of developing your application so that it can be used by different locales.
 This process is generally handled by developers.
 -   Localization, represented by l10n (10 is the number of letters between l and n), on the other hand, is the process of translating your application to a particular language and locale.
 This is generally handled by translators.

 > For more, review [Localization vs. Internationalization](https://www.w3.org/International/questions/qa-i18n) from W3C.

-Recall that Django using its internationalization framework has been translated into more than 100 languages:
+Recall that Django using its [internationalization framework](https://github.com/django/django/tree/main/django/utils/translation) has been translated into more than 100 languages:

 TODO: can you provide a link to the "internationalization framework"?
+Done: By the way, I am not too sure if Django is translated to more than 100 languages...curious how you got that fact :)

-> Through the internationalization framework, we can easily mark strings for translation, both in Python code and in our templates.
+Through the internationalization framework, we can easily mark strings for translation, both in Python code and in our templates.
 It makes use of the GNU gettext toolkit to generate and manage a plain text file that represents a language known as the **message file**.
 The message file ends with `.po` as its extension.
 Another file is generated for each language once the translation is done which ends with the `.mo` extension.
 This is known as the compiled translation.

 TODO: is the above aside a quote from somewhere?
+Yes and No, It was from one of my favourite Django books but I did paraphrase and not quote it verbatim.
+What are your thoughts on this.

 Let's start by installing the [gettext](https://www.gnu.org/software/gettext/) toolkit.